tacofoundation/mrio/docs/en/python/earth-engine-api.md

-For users familiar with Google Earth Engine API, the `mrio` package provides a similar interface for reading and writing temporal GeoTIFF files.
+For users familiar with Google Earth Engine API, the `mrio` package provides a similar interface for reading and writing temporal COG files.

 ::: warning
-The multi-dimensional GeoTIFF files are not yet supported.
+The multi-dimensional COG files are not yet supported.
 :::